EU elections: Wake-up call for centrists amid euroskepticism, climate inaction | DW | 27.05.2019

 The centrist Alliance of Liberals and Democrats for Europe (ALDE) and ally En Marche, the new party of French President Emmanuel Macron, are set to claim 107 seats — a major jump from 69 five years ago.
 The Green bloc has also grown, from 52 to 70 seats.

 Populist and nationalist parties, strong in some EU member states like Italy or France, won fewer seats across the bloc than expected.
 Altogether they have about 150 seats, but these are divided among three different blocs.
-The German nationalists, the Alternative for Germany (AfD) did not perform as strongly as expected, but in the state of Brandenburg it's possible they could win the most votes and bump the CDU conservatives into second place.
+The German nationalists, the Alternative for Germany (AfD) did not perform as strongly as expected.
+But in Saxony and Brandenburg they managed to edge past the CDU conservatives, bumping them into second place.

 Right-wing populists make gains